libretro/docs/docs/guides/controller-autoconfiguration.md

 1. Identify special buttons on your controller
   - Look for buttons on your physical controller not automatically mapped by Retroarch.
   - Examples include
-    - *Menu Toggle* (virtually all controllers has them)
+    - *Menu Toggle* (virtually all controllers have them)
     - Additional special buttons may be found on some controllers.
-For example, the *Capture* (screenshot) button and the *HOME* button on the Nintendo Switch Pro Controller are examples of such special buttons.
+For example, the *Capture* (screenshot) and the "Home" button on Nintendo Switch Pro Controller.
-2. Assign hotkeys in Retroarch
+3. Assign hotkeys in Retroarch
   - Launch Retroarch.
   - Navigate to: `Settings` → `Input` → `Hotkeys`.
   - Select the special function you want to assign (e.g., *Menu Toggle*, *Screenshot*).
   - Press the desired button on your controller to bind it.
   - Exit Retroarch properly to save the settings:
     - On most platforms, just closing Retroarch saves the config.
-    - On Android, explicitly quit via `Main Menu` → `Quit` to ensure save.
+    - On Android, explicitly quit via `Main Menu` → `Quit` to ensure settings are saved.

-3. Transfer hotkey assignments to your controller autoconfig file
+4. Transfer hotkey assignments to your controller autoconfig file
   - Open your main `retroarch.cfg` file.
-  - Locate the hotkey assignment lines, for example:
+  - Find and copy the hotkey assignment lines, for example:
     ```
-    input_menu_toggle_btn = "[x]"
+    input_menu_toggle_btn = "[w]"
-    input_screenshot_btn = "[y]"
+    input_screenshot_btn = "[x]"
     ```
-    (The values `[x]`, `[y]` are placeholders from your config.)
+    *(Replace `[w]` and `[x]` with your actual button values.)*
   - Open your controller’s autoconfig file, typically found at:
     ```
     retroarch/autoconfig/[platform]/[controller-name].cfg
     ```
-  - Append the copied hotkey lines to the bottom of this autoconfig file.
+  - Append the copied hotkey lines to the bottom of the autoconfig file.
+5. Add labels.
+They will be visible in `Settings` → `Input` → `Hotkeys`.
+  - Add variable names.
+Complement the variables that you just added to the autoconfig file with the corresponding label variables ([variable name]+"_label") at the absolute bottom of the file, for example:
+    ```
+    input_menu_toggle_btn_label = "[y]"
+    input_screenshot_btn_label = "[z]"
+    ```
+    *(Replace `[y]` and `[z]` with the appropriate label values described below.)*
+  - Add the corresponding variable label values.
+Refer to the manufacturer’s official labeling for each button, but avoid using all capital letters unless the name is an abbreviation.
+Use standard capitalization with an initial capital letter to improve readability.
+Also, do not add the word “button” if it is already part of the official name.
+For instance, Nintendo refers to the “HOME button” on the Switch Pro Controller, but you should label it simply as “Home.”
+Similarly, the menu toggle label for Sony PlayStation controllers is “PS.”
+This approach balances clarity and respect for official naming.
-  - Save the autoconfig file.
+6. Save the autoconfig file.
+7. Restart RetroArch and navigate to `Settings` → `Input` → `Hotkeys` to confirm that they look as intended.

 ### Analog L2/R2 remapping
 RetroArch has a bug([ref1](https://github.com/libretro/RetroArch/issues/6920), [ref2](https://github.com/libretro/RetroArch/issues/16767)) that causes analog L2/R2 triggers to be incorrectly mapped as digital buttons instead of analog axes when configuring controls through the UI.
 This affects pressure-sensitive triggers on controllers like PlayStation 2 and later, making some games unplayable due to the lack of analog input.